ehix/terminal-maze/README.md

 - Control your character's movement using the W, A, S, and D keys.
 - Navigate through randomly generated mazes, avoiding obstacles.
 - Watch an AI solve mazes for you with the auto-solve feature.
+- Use cheats to tip the odds in your favour.
 - Enjoy a new maze each time you play.
-- Perfect for quick gaming sessions in your terminal.

 ## How to Play